 A debit card shall be issued to the Treasurer for the purposes of conducting area business.
 The Treasurer shall track all expenses charged to the card and submit receipts for all transactions, each accompanied by a Funds Request Form, at Area Service the month following the date of the transaction.
 No personal expenses may be charged to the debit credit card, and any "points" earned on card expenditures will be retained by the area.
 Abuse of any portion of this policy will result in cancellation of the debit card and penalties up to and including dismissal from their position.
 The Treasurer shall cancel and surrender the debit card to the Chair at the end of their term.
-All checks written by the area will have dual signatures from the Treasurer, Chair, and/or Vice Chair.
+All checks written by the area will have dual signatures from the Treasurer, Chair, and/or Vice Chair; neither of the two signatures can be of the individual requesting funds.
+If funds are requested electronically there must be a phone call or in person confirmation.
+Also, an email to ASC executive committee members for oversight.
+Subsequent to election of a new trusted servant for any of those three positions, the following procedure will be followed: